THIS DATE IN HISTORY: Feb. 14

 1977: Al Hill of the Philadelphia Flyers scores on his first two shots and has an assist in each period for a five-point night, tying the NHL record for most points by a player in his first game.
 Hill's big game helps the Flyers hold off the St. Louis Blues 6-4 at the Spectrum.

 1986: Wayne Gretzky has the third (and final) seven-assist game of his NHL career, helping the Edmonton Oilers defeat the Quebec Nordiques 8-2 at Northlands Coliseum.
-The seven assists match the League record first set by Billy Taylor of the Detroit Red Wings in 1947.
+The seven assists match the League record first set by Billy Taylor of the Red Wings in 1947.

 1988: Marcel Dionne passes Phil Esposito to move into second place on the NHL all-time goal-scoring list when he scores two power-play goals for the New York Rangers in a 4-4 tie with the New York Islanders at Madison Square Garden.
-Dionne's two goals give him 719 for his career, two more than Esposito.
+Dionne's two goals give him 719 for his NHL career, two more than Esposito.

 1993: The San Jose Sharks defeat the Winnipeg Jets 3-2 at Winnipeg Arena to end their 17-game losing streak, leaving them tied with the 1974-75 Washington Capitals for the longest in NHL history.
-Kelly Kisio scores two goals and has an assist on the other for the Sharks, who also end a 20-game winless streak (0-19-1).
+Kelly Kisio scores two goals and has an assist for the Sharks, who also end a 20-game winless streak (0-19-1).

 2003: Boston's Mike Knuble sets an NHL record for fastest two goals from the start of a game by one player.
 Knuble scores 10 seconds into the game against the Florida Panthers, then makes it 2-0 17 seconds later.
 The Bruins fail to hold the early lead but win 6-5 in overtime.